shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

   * The tab 2 gene set initially written to show gene sets from the Cell Marker Database but can be adjusted by the user
   * We also provide LINCS L1000 gene sets derived from small molecule perturbations following drug treatment.
   * If the user choses to adjust this gene set they must also ensure there is an RData list file provided for it as well.
-    * This file can be generated with one of the getting started scripts we described previously.
+    * This file can be generated with one of the [getting started scripts](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GeneSetRDataListGen.R) we described previously.
-* This is a temporary file which is a subset of the MSigDB gene set collection.
-In the future it will be replaced with relevant gene sets that users may use when interacting with their data.
-Please keep in mind that this is from the Homo Sapien collection and will not generate results if you are observing mouse model data.
-The current gene set in this place is also included in the main MSigDB file, so idealy this tab can be ignored until it contains a more unique gene set.

-# Getting Started Scripts
+# Pre-Processing with Getting Started Scripts

-One of the required file inputs for the Shiny App is the GSEA enriched signatures table for your samples.
-The production of this table can take several minutes depending on the number of gene sets that are being ranked, but to save time we wrote a [script](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/GettingStartedScripts/GSEA_Sig_Table_Gen.R) that requires just a few file inputs and does the rest for you!
+One of the file inputs for the Shiny App is the GSEA enriched signatures table for your samples.
+While it is not fully required to get the app running, it is a helpful tool to examine all of the gene sets in a ranked table format.
+The production of this table can take several minutes depending on the number of gene sets that are being ranked, but to save time we wrote a [script](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GSEA_Sig_Table_Gen.R) that requires just a few file inputs and does the rest for you!
 We use all of the collections from the Molecular Signatures Database (MSigDB) for the initial ranking but the getting started script and the Shiny App both allow for user input of gene set/gmt files.

 ### User Input for GSEA_Sig_Table_Gen.R Script

-More details on these file inputs in the [Required Files](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/README.md#required-files) section.
+More details on these file inputs in the [Required Files](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY#required-files) section.

 * `expr_file` - Expression matrix file
 * `meta_file` - Meta File
-  * Please note `TRUE` or `FALSE` in `header` if there is a header in the meta file
+* `GeneSet_file` - Gene set file as .gmt or tab delimited, as describe [here](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY#required-by-user).
+  * Intial script uses MSigDB gene set file
 * `OutPath` - Text input of user defined outfile path - This is where your enriched signature table(s) will be written to.
 The specific file naming is taken care of in the script.
-* Gene Set File
-  * `MSigDB_file` - MSigDB Gene Set
-    * If you would like to use an [MSigDB gene set](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/tree/main/GeneSets) you must download and unzip the appropriate msigdb_gsNsym_\*.tsv file for either *Homo sapiens* (HS) or *Mus musculus* (MM).
-    * There is code included but commented out in regards to the msigdbr package which allows you to retreive gene sets based on certain species as well as from specific collections.
-    * Please note `TRUE` or `FALSE` if the sample data is human or not, so the correct gene set is located and used.
-  * User Provided Gene Set
-    * `GeneSet_file.u.gmt` - user provided .gmt file
-    * `GeneSet_file.u.gs` - user provided geneset file
-      * Please note `TRUE` or `FALSE` in `header.gs` if there is a header in the gene set file.

 ### Generating Enriched Signature Table(s)